-During the last few years, a new trend has emerged using data-driven machine learning techniques for audio restoration, including a significant amount of works targetting the task of inpainting.
-Most of these works use generative models as the prior for inpainting.
-This allows for methods that are unrestricted by the stationarity assumption and are able to generate new content in the gaps to infill.
+During the last few years, a new trend has emerged using deep-learning-based techniques for audio restoration, including the task of inpainting.
+Most of these studies use generative models as the prior for inpainting.
+This allows for methods that are able to generate new content in the gaps to be filled.
 For instance, Generative Adversarial Networks (GANs) have been explored for this task \cite{ebner2020audio, marafioti2020gacela, greshler2021catch}.
 Most of these methods are based on a supervised problem-specialized setting, where a dataset of masked/reconstructed audio signals needs to be built to train the model.
 A shortcoming of this approach is that a model trained with a certain set of degradations does often not generalize to unseen degradations and, as a consequence, lacks the versatility to be applied for restoring gaps of arbitrary length.

-Some other closely related works fall under the category of packet-loss concealment, which is a similar problem to audio inpainting but with real-time constraints and usually targeting speech signals.
-Within this context, predictive methods based on convolutional and recorrurent neural networks \cite{lee2015packet, lin2021time} as well as GANs \cite{ pascual2021adversarial,ou2022concealing} have been proposed.
+Some other closely related studies fall under the category of packet-loss concealment, which is a similar problem to audio inpainting but with real-time constraints and usually targeting speech signals.
+Within this context, predictive methods based on convolutional and recurrent neural networks \cite{lee2015packet, lin2021time} as well as GANs \cite{ pascual2021adversarial,ou2022concealing} have been proposed.

-Also worth mentioning are other recent works that have applied multi-modal side information as a conditioner for the inpainting algorithm, including video frames \cite{morrone2021audio}, symbolic music \cite{cheuk2022diffroll}, or text in the case of speech \cite{borsos2022speechpainter}.
-Although this idea falls out of scope of this paper, exploiting multi-modal information may turn out to be beneficial to inpaint large gaps, where the context of the gap does not contain enough information to reconstruct the missing segment.
+Also worth mentioning are other recent works that have applied multi-modal side information as a conditioner for the inpainting algorithm, including video frames \cite{morrone2021audio}, symbolic music \cite{cheuk2022diffroll, liu2023maid}, or text \cite{borsos2022speechpainter, wang2023audit}.
+Although this idea falls outside the scope of this paper, exploiting multi-modal information may turn out to be beneficial to inpaint large gaps, where the context of the gap does not contain enough information to reconstruct the missing segment.